vadimgierko/personal-website-next-js/README.md

 # My Static Personal Website https://vadimgierko.com

+## (no Sanity CMS backup - Nov 10, 2022 - SSG using local files & GitHub API)

+## Version/ Backup Note

+*This is the backup of my personal website developed with Next.js SSG using local content & files (without CMS) & fetching data from GitHub API.
+Backup was made on November 10, 2022 just before implementing Sanity into the [root project](https://github.com/vadimgierko/personal-website-next-js) to extend the website with headless CMS.*

+*This branch/ backup is also stored as a private repository here: https://github.com/vadimgierko/personal-website-next-js-without-cms.*

+*When Sanity CMS will be integrated with the app, all the local content & images will go to CMS, so some images may not be rendered correctly & other errors may appear, when run this backup app locally.
+Don't know if I will update this backup app because of those errors...*

+## General description

 The project contains the source code, textual, visual & multimedia content of my personal website written from scratch in **React** at first, then rewritten in **Next.js**, deployed to **Vercel** & published at https://vadimgierko.com.

 ![vadimgierko.com personal website index root screenshot](https://vadimgierko.com/img/web-development/projects/vadimgierko-com-personal-website-next-js-screen-vadim-gierko.png)